Tianjin: Rail

-Tianjin West railway station and Tianjin North railway station are also railway stations in Tianjin.
+Tianjin West railway station and Tianjin North railway station are also in Tianjin.
 Tanggu railway station is located in the port area of Tanggu District; Binhai railway station and Binhai North railway station are located to the north of Tanggu in TEDA.
 There are several other railway stations in the city that do not handle passenger traffic.
 Construction on a Beijing-Tianjin high-speed railway began on July 4, 2005, and was completed during August 2008.

 The following rail lines go through Tianjin: